Bob Hayes: Florida A&M's Sprint to Fame and Its Influence on Track and Field

 Bob Hayes' legacy is still strong for Florida A&M. His success catapulted the university to national prominence, enhancing its reputation on the intercollegiate stage.
 Over the years, though, the university has produced great athletes in all sorts of sports, and their successes carry on the legacy that Hayes established.

 The odyssey of Bob Hayes from the kid sports star in Jacksonville to Olympic champion to professional football player is a tale as improbable and colorful for its sideshows, what-if scenarios, and historical footnotes.
 It molded his career and the track itself, turning him into a trailblazer and future generations of athletes historians on how it is possible.
 The memory of Hayes still shines in horse racing, and his accomplishments are an example of driven hopefuls worldwide.
-Most importantly, as we honor his accomplishments, it is critical to consider the larger meaning of his success, diversity, and excellence in sport.
+Most importantly, as we honor his accomplishments, it is critical to consider the larger meaning of his success, diversity, and excellence in athletics.

 LATEST